pydicom/pydicom/doc/tutorials/dataset_basics.rst

 * **Private elements** such as (0043,104E) *[Duration of X-ray on]*.
-  :dcm:`Private elements<part05/sect_7.8.html>` have an odd group number, aren't registered in the official DICOM Standard, and are instead created privately, usually by a manufacturer.
-In general, unless the manufacturer publishes the details of their private elements, the element name and VR aren't known.
-However, in this case the details have been made public and we know the element name is *Duration of X-ray on* with a VR of **FL**.
+  :dcm:`Private elements<part05/sect_7.8.html>` have an odd group number, aren't registered in the official DICOM Standard, and are instead created privately, as specified by the (gggg,0010) *Private Creator* element.

+  * If the private creator is unknown then the element name will be *Private tag data* and the VR **UN**.
+  * If the private creator is known then the element name will be surrounded by square brackets, e.g. *[Duration of X-ray on]* and the VR will be as shown.

 For all element categories, we can access a particular element in the dataset through its tag, which returns a :class:`~pydicom.dataelem.DataElement`